Conrad Grebel University College

 Conrad Grebel programs

-In their fourth year of the Peace and Conflict Studies program, students take PACS 401 - Senior Research Seminar.
-This is a course designed to facilitate a fourth year integration process of PACS majors.
+In their fourth year of the Peace and Conflict Studies program, students are required to take PACS 401 - Senior Research Seminar.
 Working with the guidance of an instructor, you will explore the relationship between theory and practice in regards to peace making.
-Each student also conducts a research project that relates to their own personal and/or professional development within the PACS field.
-Here are some examples:
+Each student conducts an individual research project that relates to their own personal and/or professional development and interests within the PACS field.